openwebwork/pg/README.md

 *  [First Time Setup](https://github.com/openwebwork/webwork2/wiki/First-Time-Setup) - Setting up your clone of this github repo for the first time.
 *  [Coding and Workflow](https://github.com/openwebwork/webwork2/wiki/Coding-and-Workflow) -  Our suggested workflow processes.
 Following this will make it much easier to get code accepted into the repo.
 *  [Creating Pull Requests](https://github.com/openwebwork/webwork2/wiki/Creating-Pull-Requests) - Instructions on how to submit a pull request.
+*  [More Information](https://github.com/openwebwork/webwork2/wiki/) - Our Github wiki has additional information for developers, including information about WeBWorK3.